REU Programs for Community College Students

 SURFing the Interface between Chemistry and Biology

 The goals of the UF Scripps SURF program are to expose the next generation of scientists to the breadth of biomedical career opportunities, and to introduce them to the world-class quality of the graduate training program here at UF Scripps Biomedical Research.
 Our scientists are leaders in their fields who prioritize mentoring and education.
-We welcome students from underrepresented and underserved populations, including those who are the first in their family to go to college or who attend institutions with limited research opportunities.
+We welcome students from those who are the first in their family to go to college or who attend institutions with limited research opportunities.

 Levels: All